TM312/mllrs.io/content/articles/teaching-myself-to-code-in-python.md

 1. <b>editor S__ K__ rates Muse albums lower than his predecessors from the editorial team</b>

-*Based on the assumption that Muse albums are of a consistent quality, I should be able to test the proposition by comparing the ratings of every Muse album grouped by editor.
-Since the number is fairly manageable (i.e. 8 Studio albums, and 3 Live albums), I actually don’t need Python, but it’s just an exercise anyway.*
+Based on the assumption that Muse albums are of a consistent quality, I should be able to test the proposition by comparing the ratings of every Muse album grouped by editor.
+Since the number is fairly manageable (i.e. 8 Studio albums, and 3 Live albums), I actually don’t need Python, but it’s just an exercise anyway.

 2. <b>editor S___ K___ rates albums very low in general</b>

-*[The underlying assumption here is that the “editorial rating” represents the editor’s rating who also writes the accompanying review text.
-There are two indicators that make this a plausible assumption: a) in some reviews the editors announce ratings, which can then be found as the official editorial rating, b) the ratings are stored as integers, which would be — due to its impreciseness — at least be questionable once it would be supposed to represent multiple ratings]*
+The underlying assumption here is that the “editorial rating” represents the editor’s rating who also writes the accompanying review text.
+There are two indicators that make this a plausible assumption: a) in some reviews the editors announce ratings, which can then be found as the official editorial rating, b) the ratings are stored as integers, which would be — due to its impreciseness — at least be questionable once it would be supposed to represent multiple ratings.

-*Two simple tests of the second proposition could be: i) compare the editor’s average rating with that of his peers at the editorial team and see where he is positioned in regards to the percentiles; ii) check for the average rating of the editor.*
+Two simple tests of the second proposition could be: i) compare the editor’s average rating with that of his peers at the editorial team and see where he is positioned in regards to the percentiles; ii) check for the average rating of the editor.

 In order to conduct these tests, I need to